Perfect Grand Canyon, Zion, and Bryce Canyon Road Trip Itinerary

 As I mentioned, you’ll be flying into the Las Vegas airport to kick off your adventure.
 I recommend arriving as early as possible, as you’ll be tackling the longest leg of the trip today.
 After arriving in Las Vegas, you’ll be making the journey to the South Rim of the Grand Canyon, about 4.5 hours away.

-Before starting your drive, stop at a local supermarket and grab some snacks and drinks.
+Before starting your drive, I highly recommend stopping at a local supermarket and grabbing some snacks and drinks.
 If you’re going the camping route, you might need a full blown grocery shopping trip – so leave time for that as well!

 After stocking up on food, start your drive to the Grand Canyon South Rim.
 The best route is US-93 South to I-40 East, and then North on US-180.
-The journey should take around 4.5 hours..
-If you’re camping, I highly recommend trying to arrive to your campsite before dark.
-Make sure to look up the exact sunset time in the Grand Canyon for the date you are visiting.
+The journey should take around 4.5 hours.

 If you make it in time for sunset, you can head to Hopi Point (the most popular), Mohave Point, or Pima Point to watch the sun fall behind the Canyon!